ashish8513/react-native-main/README.md

 Before you begin, ensure you have the following installed:

-Node.js: Download here
+Node.js

-React Native CLI: Install using npm install -g react-native-cli Xcode (for iOS development): Download from the App Store Android Studio (for Android development): Download here
+React Native CLI: Install using npm install -g react-native-cli

+Android Studio (for Android development)